Shoulder Conditions

 Rotator cuff tears are a common cause of shoulder pain, weakness, and loss of function.
 The rotator cuff plays a vital role in stabilising the shoulder joint while allowing controlled and coordinated movement.
 When one or more of these tendons becomes damaged or torn, normal shoulder mechanics are disrupted, often leading to pain, reduced strength, and difficulty performing everyday activities.

 Rotator cuff tears may occur suddenly following an injury or develop gradually over time due to tendon degeneration.
+Understanding the cause and size of the tear is essential when determining the most appropriate treatment.

 The rotator cuff is a group of four muscles and their tendons that surround the shoulder joint.
 These muscles originate from the shoulder blade (scapula) and attach to the head of the upper arm bone (humerus).